 Deinega is a staunch defender of Ukraine’s vodka heritage, suggesting that the country may well have invented it (“It’s a hotly debated subject”).
 It’s a claim we’re happy to toast with an additional ‘Budmo!’

-Dima’s Vodka hails from a 125-year-old distillery in Zhytomyr, on the outskirts of Kiev and is reportedly the product of 38 different flavour combinations and trials.
+Dima’s Vodka hails from a 125-year-old distillery in Zhytomyr, on the outskirts of Kyiv and is reportedly the product of 38 different flavour combinations and trials.
 It has an ABV of 40%.

 It suits the company’s logo too, which riffs on the national coat of arms.
 Bold gold and dark blue label looking premium, as well as reflecting the country’s national colours.